booktrawler/tom-rhodes-blog/src/posts/blog/stories/2024/July/the-armor-of-god-depict-how-faith-protects-us-in-challenging-situations-ephesians-6-10-17/2024-07-13-the-armor-of-god-depict-how-faith-protects-us-in-challenging-situations-ephesians-6-10-17-73.md

 ---
 title: "Shielded by Faith - Tom's Stories 73"
-date: 2024-07-13
+date: "2024-07-13"
 permalink: "stories/2024/July/the-armor-of-god-depict-how-faith-protects-us-in-challenging-situations-ephesians-6-10-17/"
-description: The story follows a married couple, Sarah and Michael, as they navigate a crisis in their relationship.
+description: "The story follows a married couple, Sarah and Michael, as they navigate a crisis in their relationship.
 Through their journey of faith and self-discovery, they find the strength to rebuild their marriage, with the help of pastoral guidance and the metaphor of the Armor of God.
-The narrative highlights the power of open communication, vulnerability, and spiritual resources in overcoming relationship challenges.
+The narrative highlights the power of open communication, vulnerability, and spiritual resources in overcoming relationship challenges."
-theme: Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance
+theme: "[Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance]"
 tags: "Tom's Stories"
 ---
 #Shielded by Faith